 The Bachelor of Fine Arts (BFA) degree is considered the most prestigious bachelor's degree that you can receive in the visual arts.
 This option is for students who wish to gain as much experience and skill in the arts as possible.

-UCF’s College of Arts and Humanities, Games & Interactive Media Department offers a BA in Digital Media with a Specialization in Game Design, which “allows students to integrate the multiple domains of art, storytelling, and technology," says the school.
+The University of Central Florida (UCF) Nicholson School of Communication & Media, Games & Interactive Media Department offers a BA in Digital Media with a Specialization in Game Design.
+The program “allows students to integrate the multiple domains of art, storytelling, and technology," says the school.
 In the Game Design Track, students "learn the history, design cultural impact and implementation of video games and video game technologies."
 Students will complete courses that will allow them to "build a series of prototype, casual and longer form games throughout the semester as individuals and in teams."

 Other program highlights include the opportunity to participate in game jams and meet-ups, which offer networking opportunities and possible job placement.

 DigiPen Institute of Technology houses the Department of Game Software Design and Production, which offers a BA in Game Design.
 Six specialization tracks are available including Level Design, Narrative Design, Systems Design, Technical Design, User Experience (UX) Design, and User Research.

 The BA program includes extensive design coursework coupled with a deep dive into communications, psychology, and user experience.
 Students in the program will design original games and applications, they will learn how to rapidly prototype ideas, and they sill study human behavior from a “variety of lenses,” says the school.
 Focused subjects include Foundational Math and Science, Game Design and Development, and Humanities and Arts.